 Free things to do in Hong Kong

 Too hard up for one of the city’s more glamorous museums?
 Get in touch with Hong Kong’s heritage while paying nada at the Heritage Discovery Centre.
-Located in scenic Kowloon Park, gain a better understanding of our city’s history though various galleries, a library, activity rooms and colonial structures like the historic Whitfield Barracks.
+Located in scenic Kowloon Park, gain a better understanding of our city’s history through various galleries, a library, activity rooms and visiting colonial structures like the historic Whitfield Barracks.

 This dinky museum is in the declared monument that used to be the Tai Po railway station and exhibits artefacts from Hong Kong’s long rail history.
 There’s also a full-size model of an electric train compartment at the museum and railway tracks to explore.

-Find solace in the urban jungle that is Central at one of the world’s oldest botanical gardens and keep your wallet in your pocket while you’re at it.
+Find peace in the urban jungle that is Central at one of the world’s oldest botanical gardens and keep your wallet in your pocket while you’re at it.
 The gardens are filled with more than 1,000 species of plants and guided tours in Cantonese take place from 10.30am to 12.30pm every Sunday, also free of charge.

 Francophiles can enjoy French cinematic stylings courtesy of the Alliance Francaise whose own monthly movie night at La Médiathèque in Jordan highlights the best of French cinema.
 Screenings come with subtitles for non-native speakers.
 It's a perfect night out for a bit culture and a bit of romance.

-It’s not exactly a Broadway or West End show, but just maybe Liar’s League is something more intimate and better.
+Sure, it’s not exactly a Broadway or West End show, but just maybe Liar’s League is something more intimate and better.
 The international live fiction event features actors reading original stories submitted by anyone with a novelist’s itch to scratch.
 Think the best kind of radio play but live and up close.
 Both writers and actors are required, so if you’ve got a story to tell or love impersonating the lives of others, start submitting your applications now.

 Running out of luck this year?
 The banyan trees in Lam Tsuen in Fong Ma Po Village might just do the trick for you.
 Traditionally, villagers would write their wishes on joss paper, tie it to an orange and throw them into the trees.
 Legend has it that the higher the wish lands, the better the chances are for your wishes to come true.
-Remember to pick up a lottery ticket on your way home.
+Just remember to pick up a lottery ticket on your way home.

 Once a thriving fishing town with several thousand residents, Hongkongers once flocked to Ma Wan for the seafood restaurants if offered.
 Unfortunately, the construction of a gated luxury apartment complex saw the relocation – both voluntary and forced – of long-term residents.
 Their old community now lies empty, a ghost town.
 Abandoned houses, restaurants and other community facilities make for an eerie and unique sight unlike any other in Hong Kong.
 Hop back in time and see Ma Wan before it too gets redeveloped.